 Typically people start taking withdraws from their RRSP account after retirement.
 You can choose to take out a lump sum to purchase an investment or withdrawing a more stable amount annually to cover your living expense.

-However, you don’t have to wait until retirement to start withdraw, there are two other methods you can start withdraw earlier.
+However, you don’t have to wait until retirement to start withdrawing, there are two other methods you can start to withdraw earlier.

 In order to be eligible to access this program,

-- Must have an offer or registered as full-time student at a qualified education program.
+Must have an offer or registered as a full-time student at a qualified education program.
 (Very few schools are not qualified)

-- Disabled students are allowed to access their Lifelong Learning Plan as a part-time students
+Disabled students are allowed to access their Lifelong Learning Plan as part-time students

 However, to take advantage of this tax-free program, you do have to repay the money to your own RRSP account.
-Generally you have to start making repayment from second year you are not a qualified full-time students, or the fifth year you made your first withdraws.
-You must pay a minimum of 1/10 per year until your Lifelong Learning Plan have been brought down to zero.
+Generally, you have to start making repayment from the second year you are not a qualified full-time student or the fifth year you made your first withdraw.
+You must pay a minimum of 1/10 per year until your Lifelong Learning Plan has been brought down to zero.